Swades: Critical reception

-The film received critical acclaim and went on to become a cult classic, and Khan's performance as Mohan Bhargava is considered one of his best to date.
+The film received universal critical acclaim and went on to become a cult classic, and Khan's performance as Mohan Bhargava is considered one of his best to date.

 Subhash K. Jha of Indiatimes Movies gave the film 4.5 stars out of 5 and said, "Swades is a unique experiment with grassroots realism.
 It is so politically correct in its propagandist message that initially you wonder if the Government of India funded the director's dream."

 Mayank Shekhar from Mid-Day gave it 4 stars, stating, "I cannot think of a better film for the longest that deserved a stronger recommendation for both touring cinemas of India's villages, and plush multiplexes of Mumbai or Manhattan."

 Jitesh Pillai of the Sunday Times of India gave the film 4 stars and said "After Lagaan, what?
 The answer's blowing in the wind.
 Swades!
 Here's the verdict: This is a gutsy and outstanding film.
 Welcome back to real, solid film-making."
 He added, "Swades is undoubtedly the No. 1 movie of the year."

 Shradha Sukumaran of Mid-Day gave it 3.5 stars and said, "At the end of it, Swades is a far braver film than Lagaan.
 It could have hit the high note – if it hadn't tried so hard."

 Avijit Ghosh wrote in The Telegraph, "With its gentle humour, the film acts as an entertaining vehicle for social change.
 And hopefully, it will do more for positive nationalism than the Union government's Directorate of Audio Visual Publicity (DAVP) ads ever will."

 Box office

 Swades earned ₹15.25 crore net box office in India.
 In the overseas market, the film made $2,790,000.
 It had a lifetime worldwide gross of ₹34.64 crore.
-The film topped the Chennai box office on its opening weekend.
+The film topped the box office in Chennai on its opening weekend.